-III.
-SHORT-TERM ISSUE RATINGS

-A. MOODY'S GLOBAL SHORT-TERM RATING SCALE
+SHORT-TERM ISSUE RATINGS MOODY'S GLOBAL SHORT-TERM RATING SCALE

-Ratings assigned on Moody's global long-term and short-term rating scales are forwardlooking opinions of the relative credit risks of financial obligations issued by non-financial corporates, financial institutions, structured finance vehicles, project finance vehicles, and public sector entities.
-Short-term ratings are assigned to obligations with an original maturity of thirteen months or less and reflect both on the likelihood of a default on contractually promised payments and the expected financial loss suffered in the event of default.
+Ratings assigned on Moody's global long-term and short-term rating scales are forward-looking opinions of the relative credit risks of financial obligations issued by non-financial corporates, financial institutions, structured finance vehicles, project finance vehicles, and public sector entities.
+Short-term ratings are assigned to obligations with an original maturity of thirteen months or less and reflect both the likelihood of a default or impairment on contractual financial obligations and the expected financial loss suffered in the event of default or impairment.